 Along with choosing a guide, you’ll need to choose your program.
 The options vary by guide service, but many guides in Joshua Tree NP offer scheduled group classes appropriate for beginner outdoor climbers.
 Look for programs called “Basic Rock Climbing,” “Introduction to Rock Climbing,” or something similar.
 Generally, a lower client-to-guide ratio is better because you’ll get more individual attention and more time to climb, but it may also be more expensive.

 If a class doesn’t fit your schedule or goals, or you want a private session with only you and your friends or family, you can book a private guiding session.
-These are usually more expensive than group classes, but the extra personal attention and time on the rock often makes it worth the money.
+These are usually more expensive than group classes.
+But the extra personal attention and time on the rock often make it worth the money.
 The per-person price usually goes down the more people you add, but this also means less climbing time for each individual person.

 What to Expect When Rock Climbing in Joshua Tree